mpr-lab/MotheterRemote/README.md

 SUBSYSTEM=="tty", ATTRS{idProduct}=="55d3", ATTRS{idVendor}=="1a86", SYMLINK+="ttyUSB_LORA"
 ```

 If you have multiple versions of the same device, you'll need to differentiate them using another attribute; `serial` is usually a good choice.
-Run the command `udevadm info --name=/dev/<tty_port> --attribute-walk | serial` for both devices (or run it without `| serial` to pick your own attribute).
+Run the command `udevadm info --name=/dev/<tty_port> --attribute-walk | grep serial` for both devices (or run it without `| grep serial` to pick your own attribute).
 Write down the `serial` value for each (the longest or most complicated one), and use them as attributes in the udev rules:

 ```bash
 SUBSYSTEM=="tty", ATTRS{idProduct}=="55d3", ATTRS{idVendor}=="1a86", ATTRS{ID_SERIAL_SHORT}=="578E023173", SYMLINK+="ttyUSB_LORA0"